 Not everyone needs a post on a DIY chicken waterer and feeder from 5-gallon buckets, but someone out there does need it!
 Is it you?
 Even if you don’t have your own hens yet, this might be something to store away in your “someday” file because you just never know when you might need some great info that will save you a dollar or two!
-Or you might have a friend who is getting into backyard chickens and you could mention this cool site you found *cough cough* and then they could benefit!

 Now onto the tutorial.